blink1073/specifications/source/open-telemetry/open-telemetry.md

 ## Changelog

-- 2026-08-19: Specified the `error.type` attribute on command spans, which matches `db.response.status_code` when the command failed with a server error and is otherwise the name of the exception class the driver raises.
-Specified that drivers MUST NOT set it when the command succeeds, that it SHOULD have a low number of distinct values, and that operation spans MUST NOT carry it.
+- 2026-08-19: Specified the `error.type` attribute on command spans, which matches `db.response.status_code` when the command failed with a server error and is otherwise the name of the exception class associated with that command's failure.
+Specified that drivers MUST NOT set it when the command succeeds, that it SHOULD have a low number of distinct values, and that operation spans MUST NOT carry it unless the operation itself fails, in which case it matches the operation span's `exception.type`.

 - 2026-08-11: Specified that each `getMore` command is nested under its own new operation span, sibling to the operation span of the command that created the cursor, when the caller drives cursor iteration.
 Specified that